welldonestudio/welldonestudio.github.io/docs/tutorials/kms/near.md

 Transaction and signature are needed.
 We first develop a `getNearTx` function to generate raw transaction because it is necessary to have a raw transaction to receive a signature via kms.

 :::note
-You can specify an index value starting at 1 when calling the getAccount function because Near starts with account index 1.
+You can specify an index value starting at 1 when calling the getAccount function because NEAR starts with account index 1.
 :::

 ```typescript title="getNearTx.ts"